Shorter MBA Programs Sharpen Their Focus

 The 12-month program at Cass in London is like the full-time MBA in the United States, compressed into one year.
 The model seems to work.
 "The MBA has turned my career around, whilst providing me with the necessary skills, confidence and network to grow as a person," Cass MBA graduate Stacey Simon says.

 Students interested in enrolling in some 12-month MBA programs in the United States must meet additional requirements.
 The Johnson accelerated MBA is targeted at students who have already completed other advanced degrees.
 At Graziadio in Southern California, students seeking admission to the one-year MBA must have recently completed core business courses with a grade of B or higher.
 Babson requires applicants to its one-year MBA to possess an undergraduate business degree.

-Which organizations provide highly specialized business school training?
+Which organizations provide highly specialized business school education?

 Highly focused business school education is cropping up quickly at universities and corporations to prepare students for specific careers or retain talented employees.
-Among the organizations providing highly specialized business school training are:
+Among the organizations providing highly specialized business school education are: